 DNR order form must be readily available to EMTs

 One day, when Ken went fishing with his friends, he suddenly fell and collapsed.
 Ken’s heart stopped, and his respiration failed.
 The EMTs arrived at the scene and they immediately looked for a DNR form.
 They could not find one so they resuscitated Ken.
 Meanwhile, someone called his emergency contact, which was his wife.
-She arrived at the scene.
-She asked them to stop resuscitating Ken.
-She had the DNR form with her.
-She was certain that that was not what her husband would want.
+She arrived at the scene, bringing with her Ken’s DNR form, but it was late.
+Ken was already on his way to the hospital.

-For people who have a frail health condition like Ken and are certain that they do not want to be resuscitated, filling out an advance directive indicating DNR is not enough.
-They are going to appropriately turn it into action and fill out proper DNR forms with their physician.
+For people who have frail health condition like Ken and are certain that they do not want to be resuscitated, filling out an advance directive indicating DNR is not enough.
+They are going to appropriately put in in writing using the proper DNR forms.
 The DNR order form must be placed in a prominent place in the house or be readily available when the person is not in a hospital.
 EMT’s may be obliged to resuscitate a person if a DNR order is not available.
 If the EMT’s have the appropriate document, they would have known Ken’s wishes and they would not attempt to resuscitate him.

 Cardio Pulmonary Resuscitation (CPR) is an emergency rescue technique that covers a range of interventions that include resuscitation and chest compressions to restore heartbeat and breathing.
 CPR can help maintain the circulation of oxygenated blood throughout the brain and body until the heart rhythm can be restored.
 In hospitals, CPR involves the use of mechanical ventilation, intubation of breathing tube, cardioversion or electrical shock and administration of medications.
 This kind of CPR is called Advanced Cardiovascular Life Support or ACLS.